Brands are being compelled to be more open, honest and transparent

 Unlike most channels, social media initiatives call for a risk assessment – is about analysing the potential negative consequences.

-If your company values its brands and consumer relationships and you don’t have a rapid social media recovery strategy, please learn from the following: Top 10+ social media disasters and Top 5+ learning’s from social media failure.
+If your company values its brands and consumer relationships and you don’t have a rapid social media recovery strategy, please learn from the following: Top 5+ learning’s from social media failure.